devleaks/followthegreens/docs/preferences.md

 degrade X-Plane overall performances, even make X-Plane crash in some circumstances.*

 Fortunately, most of these preference settings are reversible.
-Just suppress misbehaving preferences and FtG will fall back on its 4 legs.
+Just suppress misbehaving preferences and FtG will fall back on its green lights.

-# How Preferece Works
+# How Preference Works

 Preferences are loaded each time a new FtG guidance session is started.

-FtG opens the following preference file:
+The preference file is located in:

 `<X-Plane 12 Folder> / Output / preferences / followthegreens.prf`

-If not found, there simply won't be any preference set up.
+If the file is not found, there won't be any preference set up.
 FtG will create an empty file at that location for later use.

 If a preference file is found, loaded preferences are logged in the ftg_log.txt file.
+It is then easy to control which values are being used in the application.

 ## Preference Raffinements

+FtG provides a value for each preference.
+If the value of a preference is not found in the file, FtG will use its _default_ value.

+Preference can be specified at several "levels":

+- Global level, for the entire application,
+- Airport level, only applicable at a specific airport,
+- Aircraft level, only application to a class of aircraft, or at an aircraft type level.

-Some preferences only exists at the global level and cannot be further adjusted.
+Some preferences only exists at the _global level_ and cannot be further adjusted.
-They are mainly application level preferences.
+They are application level preferences.
 Example of such preference is the `ADD_LIGHT_AT_VERTEX` (true or false) to add a green light at each taxiway vertex.
-(This is mainly used for development purpose.)
+(This preference is used for development purpose.)

-Some other preferences can be set at the global level, but also at either the airport level, or the aircraft type level.
+Some other preferences can be set at the global level, but also at the airport level, or the aircraft type level.

 Example of such preference is the length of the rabbit light (pulsating light) in front of the aircraft: `RABBIT_LENGTH`.

-THe idea for airport-level values adjustment is realism.
+THe idea for _airport-level_ values adjustment is realism.
 There are different realization of Follow the greens.
 Some airport may have green light paths, but no rabbit.
 Some other airport may only have a short rabbit and no light ahead.
 (Both exists.)

-The idea for aircraft-level values is practical.
+The idea for _aircraft-level_ values is practical.
-For some aircraft types, the generic value be inappropriate.
+For some aircraft types, the generic value is inappropriate.
 Pilots of large aircraft may appreciate a longer rabbit run, and more light ahead than the number provided by default to anticipate route and turns.
 A pilot of a general aviation aircraft will not see the rabbit light 300 meter ahead.